Extensions of the Benson-Solomon fusion systems

 There is one known family of simple exotic fusion systems at the prime $2$, the Benson-Solomon systems.
 They were first predicted by Dave Benson \cite{Benson1998c} to exist as finite versions of a $2$-local compact group associated to the $2$-compact group $DI(4)$ of Dwyer and Wilkerson \cite{DwyerWilkerson1993}.
 They were later constructed by Levi and Oliver \cite{LeviOliver2002} and Aschbacher and Chermak \cite{AschbacherChermak2010}.
-The purpose of this paper is determine the automorphism groups of the Benson-Solomon fusion and centric linking systems, and use that information to determine the fusion systems having one of these as its generalized Fitting subsystem is a Benson-Solomon system.
+The purpose of this paper is determine the automorphism groups of the Benson-Solomon fusion and centric linking systems, and use that information to determine the fusion systems whose generalized Fitting subsystem is a Benson-Solomon system.
 This information is needed within certain portions of Aschbacher's program to classify simple fusion systems of component type at the prime $2$.
-In particular, it is presumably needed within an involution centralizer problem for these systems.
-Some of the work on automorphisms of these systems appears in the standard references \cite{LeviOliver2002, LeviOliver2005, AschbacherChermak2010}, and part of our aim is to complete the picture.
+In particular, it is needed within an involution centralizer problem for these systems.
+Some results on automorphisms of these systems appear in the standard references \cite{LeviOliver2002, LeviOliver2005, AschbacherChermak2010}, and part of our aim is to complete the picture.
 We now summarize the main results.
 Slightly more detailed statements are contained in the statements of Theorem~\ref{T:outsol} and Theorem~\ref{T:solext}.